Love reading but bored with your current options?

 Who doesn’t love a bit of moving fiction? 余华 (yú huá — Yu Hua) is a China-born avant-garde author known for his psychological dramas.
 “To Live” is one of his most heartwrenching and eye-opening novels on the beauty of personal and physical freedom yet.
 The book focuses on the life of a Chinese peasant struggling to survive illness and poverty in 20th-century China.
 It’s moving and enjoyable.

 The style of writing in this book is simple yet profound.
 Some beginners may benefit from it, but it may be challenging enough for intermediate or advanced readers to give it a shot.
 This book is entirely in hanzi and it’s a fairly short read at under 230 pages.
-“To Live” is currently available for around $9 on Amazon.

 “The Secret Garden” is a famous children’s novel by Frances Hodgson Burnett.
 The book follows the life of Mary, a spoiled but ultimately unloved young girl growing up as a British child in India.
 The theme of the book is rejuvenation and healing—it’s a somewhat dark story for children to read, but one that inspires empathy in children and adults alike.